Vysoký kámen

 The ridge continues in a wall like formation, terminating at the eastern end with the Felsturm Zobák (Schnabel) and the monumental Felsen Vêtrná skála (Windfelsen).
 Near these precipitous formations is a Felsenmeer, a sea of free standing boulders that are in parts united with clay.
 The rocks are Quartz on a bed of slate.
-Vysoký kámen is protected as a natural monument since 1907.
+Vysoký kámen is protected as a nature monument since 1907.
 Even so, since then it has been threatened by quarrying four times.

-At the end of the second world war, countless fleeing German soldiers used Vysoký kámen as their exit route from German Sudetenland, which was reclassified as Czechoslovakia, back into Saxony.
+At the end of World War II, countless fleeing German soldiers used Vysoký kámen as their exit route from German Sudetenland, which was reclassified as Czechoslovakia, back into Saxony.
 They passed through the thick forest from Eubabrunn and Erlbach over the border, avoiding the borderposts of the US Army of Occupation, and thus avoiding imprisonment.

 The former restaurant Wirtshaus am Hohen Stein, a well loved daytrip destination was destroyed in 1945 but the 8 m deep well that is hidden in the woods still remains.
 Vysoký kámen can be reached from Eubabrunn on the Czech side,(using the parking at the Freilichtmuseum).
 It is about an hour's walk from there.
 On the German side the path is made up and well signed.